 - How to Write a Short Story?

 A story is usually meant for entertainment purposes, can be moral-based or both.
 It is important that your written narrative has an “easily understandable grammatical structure” with “natural flow of speech” to help the reader comprehend it.
 Stories can be told using different forms of narration like written, oral and visual or audio-video.
-To begin with, you must know the 8 elements of story writing format:

 - Point of view